chrieke/vector-validator/README.md

 ## Functionality

-**Validates and attempts to fix**:
+**Validation options**:
 - No Self-Intersection
 - No Holes
-- Counterclockwise winding
+- Counterclockwise winding of exterior rings

 **Does NOT check for**:
-- Clock wise winding of interior rings
+- Coordinate Reference System
 - Ordering of GeoJSON Bounding Box coordinates
-- Coordinate Reference System
+- Clock wise winding of interior rings
 - Duplicate members
 - Coordinate precision